 - Definition of Done (DoD): A crystal-clear set of criteria that define task completion, eliminating ambiguity.

-This suite of templates provides a structured framework for documenting sprint goals, progress, and changes in a clear and organized manner, making it easier for teams to maintain transparency, conduct inspections, and adapt to evolving project needs.
-By using Confluence templates, teams can significantly enhance their adherence to the three pillars of Scrum.
+Jira’s Scrum template provides a structured framework for documenting sprint goals, progress, and changes in a clear and organized manner, making it easier for teams to maintain transparency, conduct inspections, and adapt to evolving project needs.
+By using Jira and Confluence together, teams can significantly enhance their adherence to the three pillars of Scrum.

 Benefits of Transparency in Scrum